 In the common, romanticised version of awakening this realization would be the end of all our suffering and our inner and outer conflicts but unfortunately this is not the case.

 Awakening revolutionises our whole being including our psychological and emotional structures, belief systems and societal/familial conditionings.
 Sooner or later, this inner change as it becomes integrated, revolutionises one's outer life as well, demanding that everything aligns with it.

 Treasured relationships can unravel, ambitions dissolve and whole ways of life may disintegrate.
-You will most likely be faced with layers of unconscious psychological patterns coming to the surface to be worked through and resolved.
+You will most likely be faced with layers of unconscious psychological patterns coming to the surface.
 If you want to be comfortable or are clinging to any aspect of your inner or outer life you will almost certainly suffer.